 Am I eligible to join the TRIO McNair Scholars program?

 The TRIO McNair Scholars program provides educational access and success for income-eligible first generation students and underrepresented students of color.
 Federally-funded by the U.S. Department of Education, McNair participants must meet the following eligibility requirements.

 - Enrolled in an institution of higher education with the intention of completing a Bachelor’s degree; and

 - Be an income-eligible first-generation student*;

 - Be a member of a group underrepresented in graduate education (African American, Native American, Pacific Islander, Alaska Native, or of Hispanic heritage).

-STEM majors, sophomores, and TRIO alumni are especially encouraged to apply!
-The McNair program serves students from The College of St. Scholastica as well as students from Lake Superior College and Fond du Lac Tribal and Community College who intend to transfer to CSS or another local institution.
+STEM majors, sophomores and TRIO alumni are especially encouraged to apply!
+The McNair program serves students from The College of St. Scholastica, Fond du Lac Tribal and Community College, Lake Superior College and The University of Minnesota Duluth.